 APIR3.1.1[13] The API shall provide an additional window referred to as the "ATC Configuration Window" for use by system configuration utility programs.

-APIR3.1.1[14] The ATC Configuration Window shall not be assignable to application programs.

 APIR3.1.1.1[1] The API shall provide a window selection screen called the Front Panel Manager Window from which Operational Users may select a window to have focus.

 APIR3.1.1.1[16] The Operational User shall be able to put the ATC Configuration Window in focus by pressing {<NEXT>} in the Front Panel Manager Window.